Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach: Model Framework

-The mapping $(z,t)\mapsto z.t$ defines the flow of \eqref{eq:flow}, that is, how the initial condition $z$ moves over time following the vector field \eqref{eq:flow}.
-The two defining properties of a flow are: (i) $z.0=z$, which means there is no movement if no time has elapsed, and (ii) $(z.t).s=z.(t+s)$, meaning that the system ends up at the same place whether you flow for $t+s$ units of time starting at $z$ or flow for $s$ units of time starting at $z.t$.
+{For each initial condition $z\in K$, the existence and uniqueness theorem implies there exists a maximal open interval $I(z)\subset \R$ such that $0\in I(z)$ and $z.t$ is defined for all $t\in I(z)$~\citep{perko2001differential}.} The mapping $(z,t)\mapsto z.t$ defines the flow of \eqref{eq:flow}, that is, how the initial condition $z$ moves over time following the vector field \eqref{eq:flow}.
+The two defining properties of a flow are: (i) $z.0=z$, which means there is no movement if no time has elapsed, and (ii) $(z.t).s=z.(t+s)$ {for $t+s\in I(z)$}, meaning that the system ends up at the same place whether you flow for $t+s$ units of time starting at $z$ or flow for $s$ units of time starting at $z.t$.

 The timing of the kicks is allowed to be state dependent and is given by a continuous positive function $\tau$.
 To ensure that the model is well defined, I assume that solutions starting with $z$ are defined until at least time $\tau(z)$: